leoapagano/tb3k/README.md

 # tb3k

-tb3k is a Python-based Discord bot with numerous cool, fun, and fancy features such as birthday tracking, and with many more planned.
+tb3k is a Python-based Discord bot with numerous cool, fun, and fancy features.
+These include:

+- The ability to keep track of, and announce, the birthdays of server members
+- The ability to send a custom response to messages matching specific regular expressions.

+Other features are planned and will be available shortly.

+## Setup

 To setup, make sure your installed `python3` and `pip` are up to date.
 Then,